bastoche/bastoche.github.io/about.md

 # How to reach me

-You can reach me via e-mail at *me-at-bastienduret-dot-com*.
+You can reach me on [LinkedIn](https://www.linkedin.com/in/bastienduret/) or e-mail at *me-at-bastienduret-dot-com*